 Consult a healthcare provider if you experience any of the following:

-• Hair loss is sudden or patchy
+• Hair loss causing distress

-• Hair loss is accompanied by other symptoms
+• Hair loss with other symptoms

 Talk to a Healthcare Provider